NCAR/DART/guide/verifying-installation.rst

    workflow.
 -  :doc:`How do I run DART with my model? <required-model-mod-routines>`
 -  :doc:`How do I add my observations to DART? <adding-your-observations-to-dart>`
--  :doc:`How would I use DART for teaching students and/or myself? <../theory/readme>`
+-  :doc:`How would I use DART for teaching students or myself? <../theory/readme>`
 -  :doc:`How can I contribute to DART? <contributors-guide>`